-In this paper, we contribute to the design of transparent displays for collaborative purposes.
+In this paper, we contribute to the design of transparent displays for collaborative purposes, thus adding to the repertoire of existing collaborative display mediums.
 Our goal is to devise a digital (and thus potentially more powerful) version of a conventional glass dry-erase board that currently allows people on either side to draw on the surface while seeing each other through it.
 As will be explained in a later section, such digital transparent displays have several basic design requirements that go well beyond current offerings if they are to truly support effective collaboration.